Wer-Wolf/Morse-Cache/tool/README.md

 # **eeptool:**

-* Read/Write EEPROM files for the morse cache
+* Read/Write EEPROM files for the Morse-Cache

 * Creates a binary file (*.bin*)